aalias01/uw-commute-planner/README.md

 - Planner results only change when you press `Refresh`.
 - Timing assumptions live near the top of `app.py`.
 - The Timings page reflects configured assumptions; the Planner reflects live conditions.
+- `Within` mode falls back to the nearest available option if nothing fits the selected window. `After` mode returns an error with no fallback.
+- All saved defaults (including starting point, destination, and departure filter) are persisted to `localStorage`.

 ---